Meeds-io/whitepaper/en/4-xeeds.md

 In today’s world, it is hard to prove a skill beforehand.
 When people advertise themselves on networks, they count on their managers to give them a recommendation.
 The latter supposes certain goodwill on the part of the manager but is not necessarily treated as proof by the future employer.

-The Work Metaverse provides a more transparent and immutable means for people to acquire and demonstrate their abilities.
+The WoM provides a more transparent and immutable means for people to acquire and demonstrate their abilities.

 Badges are used to represent accomplishments made within a Deed.
 After completing a set of objectives or challenges, users will be awarded points.
 Badges can be unlocked by accumulating certain amounts of points in specific categories.